-As for other schemes the performance as it is indicated by the red/green flags in the individual laboratories annual report is summarised in the new style of annual participation certificate.
+As for other schemes performance as indicated by the red/green flags in the individual laboratories annual report is summarised in the new style of annual participation certificate.
 The certificate lists the total number of amino acids in the scheme, the number for which results have been submitted and the number for which satisfactory performance has been achieved.
 It is important to bear in mind that the certificate has to be backed up by the individual annual report in the case of internal or external auditing.